subsquid/docs/docs/troubleshooting.md

 })
 ```

+Another common source of this error is faulty RPC endpoints.
+If your EVM processor crashes during RPC ingestion on a log with `'0x'` in its data field, try switching to another RPC provider or, if you are developing locally, to another Ethereum network emulator.

 ### `BAD_DATA` when using a Multicall contract

 This error can occur for a variety of reasons, but one common cause is choosing a Multicall deployment that is newer than the oldest blocks that have to be indexed.
 When [batch state queries](/evm-indexing/query-state/#batch-state-queries) are performed on historical chain state older than the Multicall deployment, EVM detects that and refuses to run.